 As Indoor Air Quality Experts in Calgary, we have information to be aware of regarding Carbon Monoxide risks.

 Why It’s So Dangerous

-Carbon monoxide (CO) is a colourless, odourless gas produced whenever you have incomplete combustion of a carbon-based fuel.
+Carbon monoxide (CO) is a colourless, odorless gas produced whenever you have incomplete combustion of a carbon-based fuel.
 CO molecules bind to the hemoglobin in your blood, taking up the bonds that normally carry and release oxygen.
-If your blood takes up too much CO, it doesn’t matter how much oxygen is present around you; your blood can’t carry that oxygen to your cells, and your tissues eventually suffocate.
+If your blood takes up too much CO, it doesn’t matter how much oxygen is around you; your blood can’t carry that oxygen to your cells, and your tissues eventually suffocate.

 Levels of carbon monoxide exposure are expressed in Parts Per Million (ppm).
 To give you some perspective, here’s a list of levels and their effects:

 - 0 – 9 ppm: common indoor levels with no health effects

 - 50 ppm: maximum permissible exposure in the workplace

 - 100 ppm: headache after 1 or 2 hours

 - 200 ppm: headache, dizziness, nausea & fatigue in 2 or 3 hours